Gastroesophageal Reflux in Infants

 Infants with severe or life-threatening complications of reflux that are unresponsive to medical therapy can be considered for surgical therapy.

-The main type of antireflux surgery is fundoplication.
+The main type of antireflux surgery is fundoplication (also called Nissen fundoplication).
 During this procedure, the top of the stomach is wrapped around the distal esophagus to help tighten the lower esophageal sphincter.

 Fundoplication can be very effective at resolving reflux but has several complications.
-It can cause pain when infants vomit (eg, during acute gastroenteritis), and if the wrap is too tight, infants may have dysphagia.
+It can cause pain when infants vomit (eg, during acute gastroenteritis), and, if the wrap is too tight, infants may develop dysphagia.
 If dysphagia occurs, the wrap can be dilated endoscopically.

-Some anatomic causes of reflux/vomiting also may have to be corrected surgically.
+Some anatomic causes of reflux/vomiting also may have to be corrected surgically, eg, a hiatal hernia, or fundoplication for an incompetent lower esophageal sphincter.

 Treatment references